caffeine-addictt/portfolio/.github/ISSUE_TEMPLATE/6-security-report.md

 ---
-name: "Security Report"
+name: 'Security Report'
-about: "Report an issue to help the project improve."
+about: 'Report an issue to help the project improve.'
-title: ""
+title: ''
-labels: "Type: Security"
+labels: 'Type: Security'
 assignees: caffeine-addictt
 ---

 <!--